fiquant/marketsimulator/doc/strategy.rst

 .. code-block:: haskell

     signed_volume.RSI(alpha, k, timeframe) ::=
-		rsi = RSI(orderbook.OfTrader(), timeframe, alpha) in
+        trader = thisTrader()
-		signed_volume.DesiredPosition(thisTrader(), OnEveryDt(1,
+        rsi = RSI(orderbook.OfTrader(trader), timeframe, alpha) in
-			(50 - rsi) * k))
+        signed_volume.DesiredPosition(trader, OnEveryDt(1, (50 - rsi) * k))

 Market data strategy
 --------------------

 This strategy allows to drive the asset price based on historical market data by creating large volume orders for the given price.
 Every time step of 1 in the simulation corresponds to a 1 day in the market data.
 At each time step the previous Limit Buy/Sell orders are cancelled and new ones are created based on the next price of the market data.

 It is implemented as a strategy that wakes up once and create a composition of iceberg and floating price orders.
-The floating price is equal to the current quote plus/minus some delta and iceberg order breaks into small lots an 'infinite' limit order.
+The floating price is equal to the current quote plus/minus some delta and the iceberg order breaks an 'infinite' limit order into small lots.

 .. code-block:: python

     class MarketData(types.ISingleAssetStrategy):

         def getImpl(self):
             quotes = observable.Quote(self.ticker, self.start, self.end) # TODO: should be in definitions
             return strategy.Array([
                 strategy.Generic(
                     order.factory.Iceberg(
                         const(self.volume),